rdoetjes/neovim/README.md

 ### Installation

-* On MacOS be sure to install a code terminal emultator like kitty, then install neovim
+* On MacOS be sure to install a code terminal emultator like kitty (as that will allow termguicolor), then install neovim
 ```bash
 brew install kitty
 brew install neovim